 If the Area Disciplinary Committee imposes a sanction, the accused student may have the Area Disciplinary Committee's decision reviewed.
 Review procedures are set forth in the section called Review Process.

-Allegation of a Sex Offense
+Allegation of Sexual Harassment, Sexual Assault or a Sex Offense